himanshu-yadv/AdaptCV/README.md

     "unstructured>=0.17.2",
 ]

-pip install -r requirements.txt //To install all dependencies
+uv sync //To install all dependencies